wp-plugins/powerpress/readme.txt

  If you want to specify a cover image, add an image attribute which points to the specific image url: [powerpress image="http://example.com/path/to/cover_image.jpg"] *Experimental*

+ = Why can't you upload large media files? =
+ File uploads are tricky to handle because there are so many web hosting variations with different upload size limits.
+We recommend using an FTP application to upload large media files.
+FTP is much more efficient than web based uploads and is typically provided by nearly all web hosting providers.

 == Installation ==
 1. Copy the entire directory from the downloaded zip file into the /wp-content/plugins/ folder.
 2. Activate the "Blubrry PowerPress" plugin in the Plugin Management page.